palomapiot/metahate/README.md

 This dataset includes content that may contain hate speech, offensive language, or other forms of inappropriate and objectionable material.
 The content present in the dataset is not created or endorsed by the authors or contributors of this project.
 It is collected from various sources and does not necessarily reflect the views or opinions of the project maintainers.

 The purpose of using this dataset is for research, analysis, or educational purposes only.
-The authors do not endorse or promote any harmful, discriminatory, or offensive behavior conveyed in the dataset.
+The authors do not endorse or promote any harmful, discriminatory, or offensive behaviour conveyed in the dataset.

 Users are advised to exercise caution and sensitivity when interacting with or interpreting the dataset.
 If you choose to use the dataset, it is recommended to handle the content responsibly and in compliance with ethical guidelines and applicable laws.